Zara owner Inditex says global growth plans on track

 Nine-month net profit to the end of October was 1.67 billion euros ($2.3 billion), flat from last year and in line with a forecast for 1.67 billion in a Reuters poll of analysts.

-Earnings before taxes, interest, depreciation and amortization (EBITDA) reached 2.78 billion euros on sales of 11.93 billion, also in line.
+Earnings before taxes, interest, depreciation and amortisation (EBITDA) reached 2.78 billion euros on sales of 11.93 billion, also in line.

 Inditex said its gross margin slipped to 59.9 percent for the nine months from 60.5 percent for the same period last year, but was up from 58.6 percent in the first half.